 A redesign almost ten years later

-Starting from the existing information architecture we proposed a more image/visual lead approach and a stronger emphasis on in-page navigation to better reflect today’s user expectations.
-The user interface is designed with a focus on improved modularity to increase constancy of presentation across different viewports and to allow for the development of modular and diverse entry points into the list of living traditions.
+Starting from the existing information architecture we proposed a more image/visual lead approach and a stronger emphasis on in-page navigation, to better reflect today’s user expectations.
+The proposed design is modular, thus to increase constancy of presentation across different viewports and to allow for the development of diverse entry points into the list of living traditions on the home page.

 The previous colour-coding of the different categories of traditions was dropped for technical reasons.
 In return the suggested use of web-fonts makes it possible to implement a distinctive element of the existing visual identity, which up to this point had only been implemented in printed products.

 Swiss Federal Office of Culture